This XBee Tech Tip is brought to you by Digi Applications Engineer Mark Grierson.

 to open the packet generator.

-We will now use the built in API frames generator to create two remote AT command (type 0x17) frames paying close attention to the structure of this frame as outlined in the API section of the Product manual.
-One frame will set the remote radios Digital output High and the other will set it Low.
+We will now use the built-in API frames generator to create two remote AT command (type 0x17) frames paying close attention to the structure of this frame as outlined in the API section of the Product manual.
+One frame will set the remote radios digital output high

-Repeat the procedure for your set high frame changing the parameter value to 0x05 and create a second frame with a frame name of High
+10. Repeat the procedure for your set high frame, changing the parameter value to 0x05 and create a second frame with a frame name of high

 Your API console should now look something like this: